rafaexx/intro-geospatial-quarto/README.md

 -   Quarto is where you bring R, Python, and even Jupyter notebooks all together.

--   Quarto makes reproducible analysis easy, e.g. enables you to weave together content and executable code into a finished document ([like this page](https://rafaelatwwf.github.io/intro-geospatial-quarto/), or a presentation, or pdf, or even a [Shiny app](https://shiny.rstudio.com))
+-   Quarto makes reproducible analysis easy, e.g. enables you to weave together content and executable code into a finished document (as a html, or a presentation, or pdf, or even a [Shiny app](https://shiny.rstudio.com))

 ## Objective for this session